-For non-fire incidents, an ICS-209 will be submitted when significant commitment of wildland fire resources has occurred, or when a Type 1 or 2 or Complex Incident Management Team has been assigned.
+For non-fire incidents, an ICS-209 will be submitted when significant commitment of wildland fire resources has occurred, or when a Complex Incident Management Team has been assigned.

 The Incident Status Summary (ICS-209) is submitted to the GACC through a web-based application.
-Specific instructions for completing the web-based ICS-209 are available at: ICS-209 User Guide 4.0 2020.pdf (nifc.gov)
+Specific instructions for completing the web-based ICS-209 are available at: